Understanding NDepend Analysis Inputs

 - .NET assemblies of your application (mandatory) can be referenced directly by the NDepend project file.

 - Third-party .NET assemblies referenced by assemblies of your application (they are automatically resolved from application assemblies).

 - .NET PDB files corresponding to assemblies of your application (optional),

 - C# source files (optional),

-- Code coverage result files produced by Visual Studio, NCover, dotCover or OpenCover (optional) (see more here).
+- Code coverage result files produced by Visual Studio, NCover, dotCover or OpenCover (optional) (see more on code coverage technologies supported here).

 Here are various notes: